UlianaSavi/nodejs2023Q2-service/README.md

 - To check the item "+20 Your build image is pushed to Docker Pub" - When running the command from `Step 2` you can see the flag `--build` there.
 I also attached a screenshot with the pushed repository in the PR.
 And you can run the command `docker pull ulianasav/testapp:latest` - this pull you an image from DockerHub.
 - To check the point "+10 Variables used for connection to database to be stored in `.env`" - go to app.controller, there is a connection to the database via typeorm and in   `TypeOrmModule.forRoot` you will see that all variables are rendered as in `.env` file and used from there, and in constants for safety.
 Also in `docker-compose.yml` you can see using of `.env` variables.
-- To check the point "+30 database files and logs to be stored in volumes instead of container" - after start multi containers according to the instructions above, you can see a folder named `postgres-data` - all logs and db files are stored locally in it.
-You can also check this item by going to `docker-compose.yml` - here the db has a field
+- To check the item "+30 database files and logs to be stored in volumes instead of container" - This point can be checked by going to `docker-compose.yml` - here the database has a field
-`volumes` where the path to the `postgresql-data` folder is specified.
+`volumes`, just like the server has its own, all `volumes` are listed at the bottom of the same file.
 - To check the item "+10 Implemented npmscript for vulnerabilities scanning (free solution)" - run the command `npm run start:scan` - it corresponds to it will run a vulnerability check and display them in the console.
 - To check the point "+30 user-defined bridge is created and configured" - do everything under "using Docker compose" title in README.md and then enter the command `docker network ls` into the second terminal.
 In the table that appears, you will find a custom bridge in addition to the default one.
 Copy it name and enter the command `docker inspect <NETWORK NAME>`.
 In the array that appears, find the field
 `"Containers"` - here you will find info about the contaiыners between which the network is available.
 There should be both - a server and a database. ("Name": "server" and "Name": "nodejs2023q2-service-postgres-1").
+- Recommendation 0: When running in dev mode after a message from the server `Found 0 errors.
+Watching for file changes.` often the server takes a VERY long time to build or hangs.
+In this case, you either need to wait 3-5 minutes, or restart everything.
+It is also better to turn off the dev mod to check the work of tests because it can fall and fail the tests (or make you wait a long time).
 - Recommendation 1: do not create too many containers, because everything can fly due to lack of memory on the computer.
 - Recommendation 2: Also, if you use Docker from Windows, you need to take into account that docker desktop must be running.
 It can often crash and need to be restarted, so if you see an error, try restarting docker desktop, cleaning all existing containers and images created during the crosscheck process